Emerging Fields Initiative

 Emerging projects – which can involve an element of risk – are an important catalyst for progress in science, research and teaching.
 Despite their great potential in terms of future development and success, regular funding is not always an option for these projects, at least not in their early stages.

-This internal funding scheme for excellent research will increase FAU’s reputation as a leading university and enhance its attraction by highlighting FAU’s unique profile, increasing FAU’s attraction as an employer for excellent researchers both from Germany and from abroad, and expanding FAU’s strategic alliances with key partners.
+This internal funding scheme for research excellence contributes to FAU’s reputation as a leading university, making it even more attractive to the best researchers.
+A further goal of the EFI is to strengthen FAU’s unique profile, increase FAU’s attractiveness for excellent researchers both from Germany and from abroad and expand FAU’s strategic alliances with key partners.

 A total of 24 innovative projects have been implemented to date thanks to EFI funding.
 During the last round of applications, particularly well qualified lecturers (Privatdozenten/innen), heads of junior research groups and habilitation candidates were able to apply for the first time and over 150 researchers at FAU in 31 networks submitted a project application.
 Seven new projects have now been selected to receive funding worth a total of about 3 million euros during the next two years.